Kuuuube/osu_CollectionConverter/README.md

 ### Output Format

-The format of the output file.
+The format of the output file or folder.

 `1`: DB (osu! collection format)